 Clinical learning is an essential aspect of this programme.
-Students are required to complete learning outcomes on consolidation placements in their own respective hospital.
-In addition, specialised foundation clinical teaching placements are facilitated concurrently with specialist modules.
+Clinical learning outcomes in association with a clinical competence assessment form an integral part of this programme.
+In addition clinical teaching placements are facilitated concurrently with specialist modules.
 All clinical requirements must be completed before the Higher Diploma in Nursing Studies (Critical Care Nursing) can be awarded.

-On successful completion of the programme, a student will be awarded Higher Diploma in Nursing Studies (Critical Care Nursing).
+On successful completion of the programme a student will be awarded a Higher Diploma in Nursing Studies (Critical Care Nursing).
 This is a Higher Diploma of the National University of Ireland.